UstadMobile/UstadMobile/test-end-to-end/test-descriptions/005_004_user_add_internal_links_to_post_test_description.md

-# Users can include external links to websites in their post
+# Users can include internal links in their post

 ## Description:

-Users can include external links to websites in their post.
-Clicking the link opens the browser (e.g. Chrome on Android, new tab in web) for the link
+Users can include a link from within the app (e.g. to a course or content piece) in their post.
+Clicking the link opens the item directly.

 ## Step-by-Step Procedure: